2012 Chevrolet Impala Interior

 This interior review was created when the car was new.
 Some links may no longer point to an active page.

-Auto journalists report the 2012 Chevrolet Impala can seat six, has a cavernous cargo hold and offers plenty of convenience features.
+The 2012 Chevrolet Impala can seat six, and auto journalists report that it has a cavernous cargo hold and offers plenty of convenience features.
 However, many concede that its lack of comfort and poor interior fit and finish detract from its overall appeal.

 - "Cabin materials are serviceable, but Impala trails most like-priced rivals for quality feel.
 Plastic expanses dominate the cabin, giving it a budget look and feel." -- Consumer Guide